Genre: Action, Adventure | Players: 1 | Developer: Nintendo EAD

 The second part of the game takes place primarily in the Dark World where you must retrieve nameless maidens from each of the dungeons before rescuing Zelda and scaling Ganon’s Tower.
 A Link Between Worlds replaces these maidens with a new generation of sages who are actually given dialogue and interactions with Link prior to them being kidnapped.
 This is the one true weakness of LttP, in my opinion.
 There’s a serviceable amount of lore on display, but there is virtually nothing in the way of character and story.
 I'm content with the level present in the 3D Zelda games, so I don't need MUCH, but I need SOME.
 Look, I don’t need or want story in Mega Man games, so you have my empathy and respect, even if I don’t have yours in this particular case.

 If all you're looking for is solid 2D gameplay, though, you won't find much better on the SNES, or anywhere else, really.

-Buyer’s Guide: Originally an SNES game, it’s also available on Game Boy Advance and the Wii and Wii U Virtual Consoles.
+Buyer’s Guide: Originally an SNES game, it’s also available on Game Boy Advance, the Wii and Wii U Virtual Consoles, and the SNES mini.
 The viewable area is somewhat cropped on GBA, however, so I’d recommend not seeking out that version unless it’s truly your only viable option.
 Several altered versions of the game were broadcast on Satellaview, but just wiki that yourself or check out Clan of the Grey Wolf’s retrospective if you’re curious from a historical perspective.

 3 Catfishes 4x weak to Grass out of 5